 We use independent assessments to help us decide whether a candidate has the right skills, experience and behaviours for the role.
-An independent assessment is similar to reference, but it is used as an important piece of evidence in our selection processes rather than as a final check.
+Although there are similarities between independent assessments and references, these assessments are used as an important piece of evidence in our selection processes rather than as a final check.
+Therefore it is important that the independent assessor knows the candidate/their work well.

 They might be required either before a paper sift, or after a qualifying test, depending on the shortlisting process being followed.
 It will be made clear in the selection exercise information when independent assessments will be requested.